 'It is more the right temperament, the training done in stages by the helmet.
 Why would you like to do this, aren't you happy to live on your lovely planet?'
 Humph asked teasing as he had been talking to Blossom.

-'Rainbow and I have a pair of two-year-old children who will need partners in about eight years time.
-If you are still keen, I will be building them a ship each, and so in six years time, you can do a two-year traineeship with Rainbow and me,' Humph considered, 'Junior, my boy will be joining me soon, I will promise to keep in touch.'
+'Rainbow and I have a pair of nearly two-year-old children who will need partners in about eight years.
+I will be building them a ship each.
+In six years if you are still keen, you can do a two-year traineeship with Rainbow and me,' Humph considered, 'Junior, my boy will be joining me soon, I will promise to keep in touch.'

-'We will wait until then and work hard at the temperament,' Mary and Bliss promised in return, 'Just as soon as we work out what that is.'
+'We will wait until then and work hard at the temperament,' Mary and Bliss promised in return, 'As soon as we work out what that is.'